CeeThinwa/BTS-Continuous-Learning/book/6/database_setup.md

 [this article](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html) and
 [this article](https://www.coguard.io/post/elasticsearchs-most-common-reason-for-exited-unexpectedly) as shown below:

-This will only work if logged in as a superuser with `sudo` rights.
+This will only work if logged in as a user with `sudo` rights.

 ##### **Step 1: Prep the server to install Docker**